Themefic-Team/tourfic/readme.txt

 2. Run `npm ci` in the plugin directory.
 3. Run `npm run build`.

 The build uses `webpack-config.js` and writes the generated bundles to the local `assets/` directory.
-PHP dependencies can be reproduced by running `composer install --no-dev` from the plugin directory.

 = Bundled third-party source and licenses =